• Skip to main content

 • May be the frequency of your cleaning crew can be reduced by half.

-• Have you been taking advantages of all the tax breaks that you can qualify for.
-Asset depreciation is a big tax break which many businesses overlook.
+• Have you been taking advantage of all the tax breaks that you can qualify for.
+Asset depreciation is a big tax break that many businesses overlook.

 • A careful assessment of maintenance contracts or warranties that you have subscribed.